David Terrazas Villegas

 David Terrazas Villegas (14 December 1908 – 22 August 1955) was a Bolivian military officer who was Commanding General of the Bolivian Army during the last years of the so-called 'oligarchic republic'.
 Terrazas fought during the Chaco War, where he earned several promotions in rank.
-He was one of the few military personnel from Bolivia to actively participate in the Korean War, for which he received the Legion of Merit in 1951 for "for exceptionally meritorious conduct in the performance of outstanding services to the Government of the United States".
+He was one of the few military personnel from Bolivia to actively participate in the Korean War, for which he received the Legion of Merit in 1951 for "exceptionally meritorious conduct in the performance of outstanding services to the Government of the United States".
 Because of his political affiliations, he was exiled when the Revolutionary Nationalist Movement took power in 1952.
 Three years later, he was assassinated most likely because of his continued support for the opposition in Bolivia.

 Early life

 Terrazas was born in Vallegrande, Santa Cruz Department, on December 14, 1908.
 His family was originally from Cochabamba, relocating to Vallegrande when his father found work there.
 When Terrazas was fifteen, he was sent to La Paz to attend military school.
 In 1929, he graduated from the Military College of La Paz as a second lieutenant of Infantry.